GlitchSecure/website/_pages/about.md

 permalink: /about/
 published: true

+# Intro Section
+intro-title: "About"
+intro-title-glitch: "GlitchSecure"
+intro-text: "GlitchSecure is a small cybersecurity startup that helps companies find and remediate software vulnerabilities through a continuous security testing platform.
+We keep SaaS and software companies secure through automated application security testing and hacker driven verification and remediation."

 # Company Section
 company-title: "The <span class=\"text-glitchsecure-purple\"> hallmark </span> of a real hacker."
 # company-title-glitch: "GlitchSecure"